jordimiyai/EimiGalvan/README.md

-# EimiGalvan
+# Hi, I'm Eimi
+Let me tell you little bit about me...
 I specialize in the development of web applications and services.
-I discovered my passion for software development searching for simple solutions to everyday problems.
-I am a fast learner and enjoy it.
+My passion for software development its something I realized because I was always searching for technical solutions to everyday problems.
+I like working in teams to achieve collective goals and strongly believe that diversity and inclusion are key players in teamwork.
 The continuous learning process is what I love most about programming.
-I like working in teams to achieve collective goals and strongly believe that diversity and inclusion are key players in teamwork.
+I intend to keep getting better as a professional and hopefully work alongside others who enjoy coding as much as I do.

+Conect with me in https://www.linkedin.com/in/jordimiyai-dev/